Charles Knight (artist): Career

 From 1919 to 1923, Knight studied at the Brighton College of Arts.
 While at the school, he was influenced by the works of Louis Ginnett and John Leopold Denman, both of whom taught him and were later to become colleagues.
 In 1923, he attained a diploma in art teaching from the college, and won a scholarship to the Royal Academy of Arts.
 There, he was inspired by Charles Sims, who taught him his technique of painting in oil over a tempera base, and by Walter Sickert, George Clausen and Glyn Philpot, all of whom taught him.
 He was particularly influenced by the technique of John Sell Cotman, which influenced several of Knight's early works.
 In 1922, he was made a member of the Brighton Arts Club along with his father; they put on an exhibition of their paintings in that year.
 Knight's first solo exhibition was staged two years later at Hove Library, where he exhibited 52 paintings.

 In 1925, Knight won the Landseer Scholarship, and the Turner Gold Medal for his oil landscape titled Llangollen, a work considered reminiscent in subject and style to Cotman.
 It was displayed at the Royal Academy of Arts' Annual Exhibition in 1926 and was bought for the Tate Gallery by Sir Joseph Duveen, thus establishing Knight's reputation, with him being elected a member of the Society of Sussex Painters in 1929, a member of the Royal Institute of Oil Painters and an associate of the Royal Society of Painters in Watercolours in 1933.
 He gained full membership of the Royal Society of Painters in Watercolours in 1936, eventually becoming the society's vice president in 1961.

+78 Ditchling Road, Brighton, East Sussex, childhood home of Charles Knight.

 In 1926, he began lecturing at the Brighton College of Art, where he would go on to become the acting vice principal in 1959, and the vice principal in 1967, before retiring that same year.
 In the 1930s, he anonymously painted inn signs commissioned by the University of Birmingham Guild of Students for the Kemp Town Brewery's pubs 'The Grenadier' in Hove and the 'Friar's Oak' in Hassocks.
 Some of these signs were displayed at The Building Centre in 1936.